ping-yee/Awesome-Walking-Skeleton/README.md

 ## Solution List

-This is the current progress list for this project and **contribution is welcome!**
+This is the current progress list for this project and **contribution is welcome!**, please reference [Contributing](https://github.com/ping-yee/Awesome-Walking-Skeleton/edit/main/README.md#contributing).

 | Language | Framework | Database          | Completed           | Contributor         |
 |----------|-----------|-------------------|---------------------|--------------------|